MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 # 4.0 Design Overview

-The Design Overview will display a high level representation of the Student Calendar Application's system design.
+The Design Overview will display a high-level representation of the Student Calendar Application's system design.
 The System Architecture section 4.1 presents a UML diagram to demonstrate the relationships between the software classes and how they will be integrated.
 This will provide the reader and user of the document a reference for the overall design.
-Further details of each design compenent is provided in section 4.2.
+Further details of each design component is provided in section 4.2.

 ## 4.1 System Architecture